webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 </div>

+Yet another animation synchronizes with the first, moving the position of the shadow set by [[svg/elements/feOffset|'''feOffset''']] to match the angle of the light source.

 ::'''Note:''' As of this writing, Firefox displays these animations in HTML content via the [[css/properties/filter|'''filter''']] CSS property along with the [[css/functions/url|'''url()''']] function.
 See [[svg/tutorials/smarter_svg_filters|SVG Filters]] for more information on how to do this.
 However, there is no clear way to restart these animations when re-applying the filter in the HTML, so it is more appropriate for animations that execute continuously.
 As a workaround within SVG, toggle CSS classes to apply filters, then use a DOM mutation event such as '''begin = "0s;targetID.DOMAttrModified"''' to restart the animation.

 You can set [[svg/attributes/repeatCount|'''repeatCount''']] to any